kellystone4/updatedPortfolio/README.md

 </u>
 </center>

-### Our goal for this assignment was to create a weather app using our API from Open Weather.
-By using APIs, we are able to get information from another source and utilize it into our own sites.
-This can help save us the time and effort of doing research and data collection all on our own, and makes life easier!
+### Our goal for this assignment was to redesign our previous portfolio project!
+I took this opportunity to get creative and design something different from how it looked before.I am pleased with the outcome and seeing how far I've come in a few weeks makes this one of my favorite homework assignments thus far!

 <br>

-Through this assignment, I focused alot on understanding the code.
-Since the template was sent to us, I made sure to study it from top to bottom!
-My last couple of assignments I had alot of trouble with a few of the concepts, and being able to see it in a clear, formatted code was extremely helpful for me to understand what I did wrong in the past.
-Another thing that was really helpful for me in understanding all the steps to take for this assignment was to try a different kind of pseudo coding.
-Below, I show a picture of a more descriptive type of psuedo coding than the plain text and lists I had done previously.

-I felt as though many things that I tried to change/take out/add in made the code more complicated and messy.
-I changed variable names, I decided to explain the code to show my understanding of it.
+The first thing I did for this assignment was to figure out what I wanted to do.
+My previous portfolio had looked quite plain, and so I made sure to design it to something I would be proud of.
+I would've liked to experiment with more animations that I have in mind, and I will definitely continue learning more so that I am able to fully execute my vision.

 <br>